AlexAegis/advent-of-code/resources/2015/04/readme.md

 For example:

-- If your secret key is `input`, the answer is `609043`, because the MD5 hash of `abcdef609043` starts with five zeroes (`000001dbbfa...`), and it is the lowest such number to do so.
+- If your secret key is `abcdef`, the answer is `609043`, because the MD5 hash of `abcdef609043` starts with five zeroes (`000001dbbfa...`), and it is the lowest such number to do so.
 - If your secret key is `pqrstuv`, the lowest number it combines with to make